joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 pressurefield = last_ts_vtu.get_point_field("pressure_interpolated")
 ```

-The available field names can be obtained as well using as single function call:
+The available field names can be obtained as well using the following function call:

 ```python